beginning Fall 2026: Cedar Cohort

 (Fall 2026)

-n the Fall Semester, we will be working on the Foundations of Planetary Dharma.
+In the Fall Semester, we will be working on the Foundations of Planetary Dharma.
 This includes the following core modules:

 • Fourth Turning of the Dharma

-Explore the emergence of a planetary dharma rooted in sacred humanism—where timeless wisdom meets the evolutionary challenges of our time.
+Explore the emergence of a planetary dharma rooted in sacred humanism, where timeless wisdom meets the evolutionary challenges of our time.

 • Wheel of Life & The Twelve Links of Dependent Origination